bwp91/homebridge-govee/README.md

 ### Prerequisites

-- [Homebridge](https://homebridge.io): v1.6 or [HOOBS](https://hoobs.org): v4.3 installed - refer to the links for more information and installation instructions.
+- [Homebridge](https://homebridge.io): v1.6 - refer to link for more information and installation instructions.
 - Node: latest version of v16 or v18 - any other major version is not supported.
 - For bluetooth connectivity, it may be necessary to install extra packages on your system, see [Bluetooth Control](https://github.com/bwp91/homebridge-govee/wiki/Bluetooth-Control).
 Bluetooth works best when using a Raspberry Pi, not been tested on Windows, and Mac devices are unsupported.